bolrog/d2dx/README.md

 - FNV1a hash reference implementation, which is in the public domain.
 - Detours by Microsoft.
 - SlashDiablo-HD/D2HD by Mir Drualga and Bartosz Jankowski, licensed under Affero GPL v3.
+- FXAA implementation by Timothy Lottes.
+(This software contains source code provided by NVIDIA Corporation.)

 ## Release history